pawanprjl/hack-the-box/armageddon/armageddon.md

 This box was pretty easy linux box with a well known vulnerability on Drupal 7.
 With that said, let's dive into it.

 ### 1. Enumeration
 When i joined the machine, I got an *ip_address* of `10.10.10.233`.
-Taking a sneak peak at the source code, I found out that this was a `Drupal` website.
+The first thing i did was to look if a website is present.
+I fired up my browser and checked the url with given ip address.
+There was a website with some footer saying `Powered By Armageddon`.
+I searched for any CMS provider with that name but found nothing.
+Then i took a sneak peek at the source code finding that this was a `Drupal` website.

 ![](images/2021-07-05-19-44-01.png)